We’re up to the PAX 3 now guys.

-Click here to buy one direct from the official PAX store for $275 with free shipping.
+Click here to buy one direct from the official PAX store with free shipping.
 PAX compensates me if you buy through my link and I appreciate your support more than you can imagine!

 P.S.
 Those must-have accessories I show in my video are made by NewVape, I highly recommend their Fine Grinder and loading tool.
 Use my promo code VAPECRITIC for 10% OFF if you order.

 PAX 3 Cleaning Tutorial: